The wolf mask had been comfortable.

 Four weeks later, somewhere in the gardens of Marlow House, in the blue hour before the household rose, Lady Isabelle Marlow walked alone along the garden path she had walked every morning since she was a child.

 The dew was still on the grass.
-The light had not yet decided what colour it intended to be.
-She was thinking about a letter she had received the previous week — Charles Wentworth’s handwriting, careful and slightly too formal, which she had found endearing — and whether the reply she had drafted was too eager, and whether being too eager was actually a problem when the thing you were eager about was real.
+The light had not yet decided what color it intended to be.
+She was thinking about a letter she had received the previous week—Charles Wentworth’s handwriting, careful and slightly too formal, which she had found endearing—and whether the reply she had drafted was too eager, and whether being too eager was actually a problem when the thing you were eager about was real.

 It was he who had written that he wondered if he had become too fond of her for his own good, which had driven that very eagerness on her part.
 She thought the fondness was very good for both of them.